isomerpages/ura-lkywcp/index.md

 description: A biennial international award that honours outstanding achievements and contributions to the creation of liveable, vibrant and sustainable urban communities around the world
 image: /images/LKYWCP-logo.png
 permalink: /
 notification: A Media Conference + Special Lecture will be held on 16 Mar 2020 at Andaz Singapore.
-More info and register [here](https://www.google.com/).
+More info and register at go.gov.sg/lkywcp.
 sections:
     - hero:
         title: Lee Kuan Yew World City Prize